Quick Answer

 Want the Full Home Protection Guide?

-A soda bottle is one plastic touchpoint among dozens in a typical day.
+A daily soda is one plastic touchpoint among dozens in a typical day.
 The Complete Plasticproof Guide covers every room — kitchen, nursery, bathroom, bedroom — with 80+ product recommendations backed by 47+ studies.

 The honest verdict